Account

 Can I take a deduction if I use my personal vehicle for business purposes?

-You may be eligible to take a tax deduction for your vehicle, even if it is not dedicated to business purposes.
+You may be eligible to take a tax deduction for your vehicle, even if it is not dedicated solely to business purposes.
 As with the home office tax deduction, there are two options for claiming a deduction for car expenses.

 Under one option, you document business mileage as opposed to personal mileage.
 You can claim a flat amount for each mile driven for business purposes, multiplying the number of business miles by the IRS standard mileage rate.
-For 2023, the mileage rate is $0.655 per mile.
+For 2024, the mileage rate is $0.67 per mile.

 The second option involves tracking actual expenses based on the business use of your vehicle.
 This includes gas, oil, maintenance, tolls, parking, auto insurance, registration fees, maintenance and repairs, and even lease payments, although there are additional rules about deducting lease payments.
 While this method can be more labor intensive and require more documentation, it may result in a higher tax deduction.
+Whichever method you choose, you should keep a detailed mileage log that includes the date of each business trip, the miles driven for each trip and the business purpose of each trip.

-Am I eligible for any special startup deductions if I started my business in 2023?
+Am I eligible for any special startup deductions if I started my business in 2024?

 Starting a new business can be expensive, but you may take tax deductions for some startup costs.
 Specifically, expenses you incurred before your business was operational, such as advertising a grand opening, equipment outlays, market and product research, wages to train employees, consulting fees, filing fees, and other costs, may be tax-deductible.